Jan and Bud Richter Center

 The Community Service Opportunities Fair is hosted bi-annually by the Richter Center.
 For information on the next in-person Community Service Opportunities Fair, please visit Our Events page.
 The fair is both an in-person and online opportunity for students and local community benefit organizations to come together in a mutually beneficial way.

 Below you will find information about community benefit organizations that are currently seeking volunteers.
 While this list includes a diverse array of service opportunities, there are hundreds of additional organizations in our area, around the state and across the nation that are in need of assistance from dedicated, skilled volunteers like you.
-Additional sources of information on service opportunities include Serve Fresno, HandsOn Central California, California Volunteers and Volunteer Match.
+Additional sources of information on service opportunities include Serve Fresno, HandsOn Central California, California Volunteers , Just Serve and Volunteer Match.
 The Richter Center staff can also provide more personalized assistance if the resources on this page do not meet your needs.
 Please email Trisha Studt at tstudt@csufresno.edu for additional assistance.

 Please start by looking at the first tab below, "Students: Start Here!", where you will find helpful hints for your search.